unbit/uwsgi-docs/Configuration.rst

 %0..%9   a specific component of the full path of the directory containing the config file (version 1.3+)
 ======== ==

+Note that these refer to the file they appear in, even if that file is included from another file.

 For example, here's :file:`funnyapp.ini`.

 .. code-block:: ini